DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Results and Evaluation

 Figure \ref{fig:sparse_dtu} and Table \ref{tab:sparse_dtu} show qualitative and quantitative results, respectively, in the presence of sparse view inputs (three, to be specific) on the DTU dataset.
 We observe from Table \ref{tab:sparse_dtu} that our method outperforms all other competing methods, including MonoSDF \cite{yu2022monosdf}, on nine of the fifteen scenes in the test set, and achieves the lowest mean CD score (the next best adds an additional 0.09 CD score).
 On the other six scans, our method is the second-best performing method behind MonoSDF.
 This is because our predicted templates are not always perfect for all objects, meaning, regions on the surface with no predicted templates potentially suffer from incomplete reconstructions.
 Other methods such as VolSDF \cite{yariv2021volume} and NeuS \cite{wang2021neus} fail to even beat the classical MVS method, COLMAP \cite{schoenberger2016mvs}, indicating that these methods either require dense view inputs\cite{yariv2021volume} or require a significant amount of overlap on the input views \cite{long2022sparseneus} to faithfully reconstruct the surface.
 This emphasizes the effectiveness of our method on the disparate views case.
 Further, Figure \ref{fig:details_comp} compares surface details on the reconstructed geometry against, MonoSDF \cite{yu2022monosdf}, where it can be observed that our method produces sharper details, attributed mainly to the geometry guidance from learned template priors.

 On dense view inputs (49-64), Figure \ref{fig:dense_view_dtu} and Table \ref{tab:dense_dtu} present qualitative and quantitative results, respectively, over the aforementioned techniques.
 We additionally compare against a recent method, Voxurf \cite{wu2022voxurf}.
 In this setting, all neural surface reconstruction methods outperform COLMAP, indicating that the presence of dense view inputs is necessary to tap into the learning ability of neural rendering techniques for improved geometry reconstruction.
 We observe that our method outperforms the rest on five scans, which is higher than any other method (Voxurf-three scans, NeuS-four, MonoSDF-two, and VolSDF-one).
 Overall, our method achieves the second-best mean CD score, closely trailing behind Voxurf (a difference of 0.03 CD score).
-This is expected as feature-grid-based approaches tend to reconstruct more sharper details compare to MLP \cite{yu2022monosdf}.
+This is expected as feature-grid-based approaches tend to reconstruct sharper details compared to MLP \cite{yu2022monosdf}.
 But otherwise, we beat all other existing works owing to our neural template regularization scheme.
-Qualitative results on dense view inputs for all the compared methods are provided in the Supplementary material.
+More qualitative results on dense view inputs are provided in the Supplementary material.

-\subsection{Results on BlendedMVS \cite{yao2020blendedmvs}}
+\subsection{Results on BlendedMVS}

-\agp{ We also run our pipeline on a more challenging, also real-world, BlendedMVS dataset \cite{yao2020blendedmvs}.
+We also run our pipeline on a more challenging, also real-world, BlendedMVS dataset \cite{yao2020blendedmvs}.
 We use the sparse input setting and show comparisons against the same set of prior works, i.e., NeuS\cite{wang2021neus} and MonoSDF \cite{yu2022monosdf}.
 Figure \ref{fig:bmvs_sparse} shows qualitative results on $4$ object-scenes with complex geometries.
 Clearly, our method obtains the best surface reconstruction.
 NeuS is not able to reconstruct the geometry faithfully for any of the objects due to disparate view inputs.
 MonoSDF, on the other hand, despite using ground truth depth and normal cues, fails to reconstruct accurate geometry, especially for Clock and Sculpture objects.
-In contrast to this, our method can accurately reconstruct the geometric details owing to template guidance coming from Stage 1.}
+In contrast to this, our method can accurately reconstruct the geometric details owing to template guidance coming from Stage 1.